 Below: The wiry stems tend to sprawl and are covered with fine hair as are the leaves which presents the "silvery" appearance.
 Leaves are sessile and partially clasping.

 Notes: Silky Aster is not indigenous to the Garden area.
 Eloise Butler recorded introducing this plant to the Garden in 1907 from a source in Mahtomedi and again in 1908 from two sources - Mahtomedi and Indian Mounds in St. Paul.
 In 1914 some came from Columbia Heights, MN.
 In 1917 from Mahtomedi again and on Oct.
-8, 1917, 51 plants from within Glenwood Park, more from there in 1920; more from Ft.
-Snelling in 1918.
+8, 1917, 51 plants from within Glenwood Park, more from Ft.
+Snelling in 1918 and more from there in 1920.
+After that the species was planted every year through 1932 except in 1924.
+The large and odd quantities noted in the log from Glenwood Park indicate that these may have been seedlings sourced from the Park Board Nursery which was located just across Glenwood Ave. from the Garden at Glenwood Lake.
 At that time the accepted botanical name was Aster sericeus.
 Martha Crone planted it in 1934, '36, '38, '44, and '45.

 Silky Aster was listed on Martha Crone's 1951 inventory of plants in the Garden at that time.
 The plant is native to many counties in Minnesota except in the NE quadrant with scattered exceptions elsewhere.
 In North America it is found only in the Central Plains states of Ohio on the east and the Dakotas on the west and south to Texas.
 In Canada it is known from Manitoba and Ontario, where they are considered rare and endangered.
 There are twenty-four species just of Symphyotrichum listed by the DNR and the U of M Herbarium as being found in Minnesota, some with several subspecies.

 Eloise Butler wrote about the asters in the Garden in her 1915 report to the Board of Park Commissioners.
 Of this species she said: "If I have any special favorite, it is Aster sericeus.
 The flowers are lilac tinted, a shade peculiar to themselves, and the contrast with the silky, pale foliage is altogether charming.
 It is abundant on the hillsides just outside of the garden and I have introduced it in large quantities."
-Much the same text was incorporated into an essay that was sent to The Gray Memorial Botanical Chapter, (Division D) of the Agassiz Association for publication in the Asa Gray Bulletin.
+Much the same text was incorporated into an essay that was sent to The Gray Memorial Botanical Chapter, (Division D ) of the Agassiz Association for publication in the Chapter's circular.
 Text here.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.